 Consider purchasing a package that saves you time and money researching and trying to fit together incompatible devices.
-Square’s Restaurant POS Kit includes a Square Stand, contactless and card reader, cash drawer, and printer (for receipts and kitchen orders) with paper for $1,298.00.
+Square’s Restaurant POS Kit includes a Square Stand, contactless and card reader, cash drawer, and printer (for receipts and kitchen orders) with paper.

 You can then download Square’s POS software for restaurants to use on your new hardware.
-Pricing ranges with your requirements, from free to $129 per month, and upward as needed – and you can see more about pricing here.
+Pricing ranges with your requirements and you can see more about pricing here.

 A POS that grows with your business